Canadian Union of Public Employees: History

 CUPE was formed in 1963 in a fashion resembling industrial unionism by merging the National Union of Public Employees (NUPE) and the National Union of Public Service Employees (NUPSE).
 The first national president was Stan Little, who had previously been the president of NUPSE.
 Having led public sector unionism through a period where almost no workers had the right to strike, Little has been credited with bringing public sector unions "from collective begging to collective bargaining."
 By the time of Little's retirement, CUPE had already grown to 210,000 members and had eclipsed United Steelworkers as the largest affiliate to the Canadian Labour Congress.

 Little was followed in 1975 by Grace Hartman, a feminist activist who was the first woman to lead a major labour union in North America.
 Hartman led CUPE to involve itself in broader struggles for social justice and equality, and emphasized the role of social unionism, as opposed to the more conservative business unionism practised by many North American unions.
 She was arrested for leading Ontario hospital workers in defying a back-to-work order from the Ontario Supreme Court in 1981 and sentenced to 45 days in jail.
 She retired in 1983.

 Hartman's successor as president was Jeff Rose, a Toronto city worker.
-Rose's time as the defining face of CUPE was marked by membership growth from 294,000 to 407,000 members (largely through organizing), a strengthening of CUPE's infrastructure and rank-and-file skills, and his outspoken opposition to Brian Mulroney-era wage restraint, free trade, the GST, privatization, deregulation, and cuts to public services.
+Rose's tenure was marked by membership growth from 294,000 to 407,000 members (largely through organizing), a strengthening of CUPE's infrastructure and rank-and-file skills, and his outspoken opposition to Brian Mulroney-era wage restraint, free trade, the GST, privatization, deregulation, and cuts to public services.
 Under Rose's leadership, CUPE was particularly effective in improving pay and working conditions for women.
 He stepped down in 1991 after eight years, becoming deputy minister of intergovernmental affairs for the Ontario NDP government.